 Now, the lighter materials are designed to crumple on impact.
 That way, they absorb most of the blow.

 Let’s face it: one of the best parts of owning a car is going fast.
-Finding the right track where you can open it up and let your ponies run is thrilling.
+As a result, finding the right track where you can open it up and let your ponies run is thrilling.

 If you like to race, car weight reduction can increase your speed.
 You’ll be able to handle tight corners like a champ.